MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Autopilot reset experience

-We've added a new setting to improve the Autopilot reset experience if Hololens 2 fails in certain installation scenarios.
+A new setting to improve the Autopilot reset experience is available if Hololens 2 fails in certain installation scenarios.
 This setting lets users begin the Autopilot experience again without requiring a manual flash of HoloLens 2 devices.
 In the ESP configuration, set **Allow users to reset device if installation error occurs** to **Yes** and the device displays a "Reset device" button.
 If the user selects **Reset device**, after a delay of about 1 minute, HoloLens 2 dresets the operating system and OOBE experience.

 ### Biometrics disclosure screen

-We've changed one of our OOBE screens before the device calibrates to show information on device usage for head, hand, and eye movements.
+We changed one of our OOBE screens before the device calibrates to show information on device usage for head, hand, and eye movements.
 Devices configured to skip calibration do not skip this biometrics disclosure screen, so all new users on a device sees device biometrics usage.
 The purpose of this screen is to better inform users about the data being collected.
 There are no changes to the data that is being collected.

 :::image type="content" alt-text="This screenshot shows the Biometrics OOBE window." source="images/biometrics-oobe-notification.jpg":::

 ### Remove users on a device

 Organizations with scaled deployments of HoloLens 2 devices might encounter the 64-user limit per device that prevents adding users.
-To address this situation, we've added controls that delete the least recent users from the device at controlled intervals, which is a feature you might have used on the Desktop version.
+To address this situation, we added controls that delete the least recent users from the device at controlled intervals, which is a feature that is also available on the Desktop version of Windows.
 Deleting users in a controlled way is useful for other reasons, too.
 Removing the inactive accounts speeds up the sign-in process and improves privacy and security by reducing retention of unused data.
 We use three criteria to determine when to remove user accounts on the device:

-- When a user has been inactive on the device for a specific number of days, configurable via **ProfileInactivityThreshold.**
+- When a user is inactive on the device for a specific number of days, configurable via **ProfileInactivityThreshold.**
-- When the device has reached a storage threshold, configurable via **StorageCapacityStartDeletion** and **StorageCapacityStopDeletion**.
+- When the device reaches a storage threshold, configurable via **StorageCapacityStartDeletion** and **StorageCapacityStopDeletion**.
-- When the device has reached the maximum number of supported users (64).
+- When the device reaches the maximum number of supported users (64).

 To learn more about these policies, visit [AccountManagement CSP](/windows/client-management/mdm/accountmanagement-csp) or refer to [Share HoloLens with multiple people](/hololens/hololens-multiple-users/) section of the deployment guide.